Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Well, the connection lies in the fact that **generics are also just functions, except for types**.
 In fact, you may consider a generic type as a special higher-order construct that resolves to a regular type after you supply it with the required generic arguments.
 This is analogous to the relationship between functions and values, where a function needs to be provided with the corresponding arguments to resolve to a concrete value.

 Because of their similarity, generic types may also sometimes suffer from the same design issues.
-As an example, let's imagine we're building a web framework and want to define a high-level `Endpoint` type, which represents an entry point that maps deserialized requests into responses.
+To illustrate this, let's imagine we're building a web framework and want to define an `Endpoint` interface, responsible for mapping deserialized requests into corresponding response objects.

 Such a type can be modeled using the following signature: